spear-sim/spear/CONTRIBUTING.md

 8. Address all feedback you receive and push it to your fork.
 The pull request will get updated automatically.

-9. We will merge your pull request when it is ready.
+9. We will merge your pull request into our `main` branch when it is ready.